univalence/zio-notion/docs/database/retrieve-db.md

 - properties
 - url

-### Methods
+The **Database** type provides you with patching functions described in the patch a `How to patch a database` section.

-The `Database` type provides you with patching functions described in the patch a `How to patch a database` section
+For more information, you can check the [notion documentation](https://developers.notion.com/reference/retrieve-a-database).